 Settings menu

-• To access your voicemail setting menu, longpress the 1 key or open the voicemail app.
+• To access your voicemail setting menu, long press the 1 key or open the voicemail app.

 • If this doesn't work, dial 1-805-637-7249, enter your 10-digit number and while the voicemail greeting is playing, select * (star key) and enter the password.